 “Thinking about companies slashing budgets and kind of going through their own cost exercise – what’s that software that they need to have versus what’s nice to have to run their day-to-day business,” said Caroline Tkatschow, Director, Innovation Banking at CIBC.

 If your startup is in one of these more recession-proof categories, you’ll likely have a better time conducting an equity financing round with VCs.
 Startups in other industries might want to explore non-dilutive sources of capital like venture debt.

 3. Term sheets are becoming more restrictive.

-In the 2008 downturn, VCs were forced to protect their investments with more restrictive term sheets.
+As discussed in the live event, in the 2008 downturn, VCs were forced to protect their investments with more restrictive term sheets.
 If you’re raising capital in 2022, looking back might be helpful.

 “We haven't had a down market here in about 13 years,” Gilani said.
 “Find a term sheet from the year 2008 or 2009 and probably all the terms that were in that term sheet are probably going to come back into vogue.”

 Terms will be more investor and lender friendly.
 Gilani advised founder to familiarize themselves with terms like:

 - Participating Preferred Stock (this impacts how a transaction gets paid out)

 - Liquidation Preferences greater than 1 (investors are paid back first upon a M&A or sale)